keybase/book-content/home.md

-# Hello

 [meta description]
-Learn how to use Keybase for encrypted, secure, and private chat, file sharing, teams, websites, wallet, and Git repositories.
+Keybase is secure, private, and end-to-end encryption for chat, file sharing, teams, websites, wallet, and Git repositories.

 [Title]
-Keybase Book
+# Keybase Book

 [Tagline]
-Crypto for everyone
+## Encryption for everything that matters

 [Subhead]
-Everything you do on Keybase is encrypted, private, and secure.
+Keybase is a safe, secure, and private app for everything you do online.
+Chat with friends and family.
+Keep secrets from frenemies.
+Share photos, videos, and top secret documents.
+Collaborate to get work done, or don't.

+Whatever you do, your data is your data.
+Private stuff stays private.
+And you don't have to just take our word for it.

 [Chapters: Icon/illo, chapter title, and summary]

-Getting Started
-Keybase is different.
-Here are things you need to know.

-Your Account
-It’s way more secure than other online accounts.
+### Security & Privacy
+Your data and your identity are safe and secure on Keybase.
 Learn how.

+### Your Account
+People can be sure you are you on Keybase.
+Learn how.

-Chat
+### Chat
 Share messages and files with anyone.

-Files
+### Files
-Upload and share files quickly, securely, and confidentially.
+Share and store photos, videos, and documents.

-Teams
+### Teams
 Use Keybase Files, Chat, and Git with groups of people.

-Sites
+### Sites
 Build and host a simple website.

-Wallet
+### Wallet
 Send, receive, and exchange currencies.

-Git
+### Git
-Create and share private, secure repositories.
+Create and share private repositories.

 [Other potential bits]
 * Download the app (it’s freeeeee)